khaliqzohaib92/UMLChart/README.md

 //item drag listener
   onToolDrag(e){

-    if(this.currentActiveItem.data.state === 'move'){
-      this.currentActiveItem.position = e.point;
-    } else
     if(this.currentActiveItem.data.state === 'resize'){
       if(this.currentActiveItem.data.type === LINE){
-        //shapes with type line, re-rendering line on each user move const lineStartPoint = this.currentActiveItem.firstChild.firstChild.segments[0].point;
+        //re-rendering line on each user move
+        const lineStartPoint = this.currentActiveItem.firstChild.firstChild.segments[0].point;
         const lineType = this.currentActiveItem.data.lineType;
         this.currentActiveItem.remove();
         this.currentActiveItem =  this.drawLineShape(lineStartPoint, e.point, lineType);
         this.currentActiveItem.data.state = 'resize'
       }
-      this.currentActiveItem.selected = true
     }
   }
 ```